 Bake the Ritz chicken casserole in the preheated oven for 30 to 40 minutes, or until hot and bubbly.

-*About 4 cups or more of cooked diced chicken breasts.
+- You'll need about 4 cups or more of cooked diced chicken breasts for this recipe.

 - Add a 2-ounce jar of diced pimientos—drained—for added color and flavor.

 - Serve vegetables on the side or add some to your casserole.
 Feel free to add 1 to 1 1/2 cups of lightly steamed frozen peas, green beans, or mixed vegetables to the chicken and sauce mixture.
 Steamed asparagus and lightly steamed broccoli are good options as well.